 - Toppings - Add crushed nuts or coconut flakes for a little extra flavor.

-- Sweeteners - Maple syrup gives a delicious distinctive taste, but stevia, honey and xylitol are all great options too.
+- Sweeteners - Maple syrup gives a deliciously distinctive taste, but stevia, honey and xylitol are all great options too.

 - Fruits - No need to limit yourself to blueberries, this easy chia seed pudding can easily be adapted by using any other fruit.
 I often use strawberries instead.